 Laura Theodore’s stuffed portobello mushrooms are easy enough to make for a weeknight meal and special enough for a company meal.
+Easy to complete with a simple potato dish and a green salad.

 Laura says: “One evening I was hosting a casual dinner for close friends.
 I wanted to impress, but being that it was a weeknight, I was really short on prep time.
 I came up with this marvelous, eight-ingredient mushroom recipe that tastes great and presents well, too!”